nikramakrishnan/freetype-site/docs/ft2-base_interface.md

 <h4>note</h4>

-Should you define FT_CONFIG_OPTION_SUBPIXEL_RENDERING in your &lsquo;ftoption.h&rsquo;, which enables patented ClearType-style rendering, the LCD-optimized glyph bitmaps should be filtered to reduce color fringes inherent to this technology.
+Should you define FT_CONFIG_OPTION_SUBPIXEL_RENDERING in your `ftoption.h`, which enables patented ClearType-style rendering, the LCD-optimized glyph bitmaps should be filtered to reduce color fringes inherent to this technology.
 You can either set up LCD filtering with <a href="../ft2-lcd_rendering/#ft_library_setlcdfilter">FT_Library_SetLcdFilter</a> or <a href="../ft2-base_interface/#ft_face_properties">FT_Face_Properties</a>, or do the filtering yourself.
 The default FreeType LCD rendering technology does not require filtering.

 The selected render mode only affects vector glyphs of a font.
 Embedded bitmaps often have a different pixel mode like <a href="../ft2-basic_types/#ft_pixel_mode">FT_PIXEL_MODE_MONO</a>.
 You can use <a href="../ft2-bitmap_handling/#ft_bitmap_convert">FT_Bitmap_Convert</a> to transform them into 8-bit pixmaps.